 Does your system account for local wind, snow and seismic loads?

 Yes.
-All projects are designed to meet local wind, snow and seismic codes, even up to seismic 5.
+All projects are designed to meet or exceed local wind, snow and seismic codes, even up to seismic 5.
 The engineering software accepts those inputs and converts the design to optimize the use of steel.